 How many people feel compelled to learn more about what you’re promoting?
-Which kinds of content you’re sharing are inspiring the most people to click your links?
-Which of your social profiles is driving the most people to your website?
+Of all the content you’re sharing, what inspires people to click your links?
+Which social platform is driving the most people to your website?
 How are people behaving once they arrive on your website?
 Do they stay and click around, or “bounce” off your site right away?
-This is all valuable information for understanding your followers and would-be customers that your winery should be tracking regularly.
+This is all valuable information for understanding your followers and would-be customers, that your winery should be tracking regularly.

 How do you find this information?
 While each social platform provides its own version of web traffic analytics, the data is piecemeal and often doesn’t provide the full picture.
-Your best bet for tracking web traffic is to set up Google Analytics for your website.
+Your best bet for tracking web traffic is to set up Google Analytics for your website and use trackable URLs.

 Wine Sales From Social Media